How to create a privacy policy for your facebook page

 Whether you’re digital nomad or like to switch up the home office for your local café, it’s recommended that you set up and browse public Wi-Fi through a virtual private network.

-When it comes to organising and communicating your data privacy practices and compliance in a cohesive way, creating a transparent privacy policy is key.
+When it comes to organizing and communicating your data privacy practices and compliance in a cohesive way, creating a transparent privacy policy is key.
 Your policy is more than a mere compliance document: it will also provide you with some legal protection should any disputes or breaches arise.